 The large adoption of additive manufacturing in a demanding industry such as the medical sector is due to the wide range of advantages offered by this manufacturing technique.
 These benefits are leading to better adaptability.

 Thanks to additive manufacturing it is possible to manufacture perfectly made-to-measure devices.
 Using traditional manufacturing techniques, mass customization is more difficult and expensive.
 While using 3D printing no mold is required, you just have to get a 3D file, which can be generated from a 3D scan, medical imaging, or created from scratch.
 Once you have this file, it is possible to modify it to create as many iterations as needed.
 More concretely, it is allowing the creation of prosthesis, orthosis, or insoles perfectly adapted to the morphology of the patients and to the issues they are facing.
+New technologies such as additive manufacturing can be used to create surgical instruments adapted to doctors needs.
 These devices can be adapted without being too expensive.

 With Design for Additive Manufacturing, you’re free from the constraints of traditional manufacturing.
 Complex designs that can be used for MedTech projects or any intricate product.
 This freedom also gives you the space needed for innovation and adaptability, to develop new cutting-edge projects.

 Powder-based technologies such as Selective Laser Sintering allow you to mass-produce, manufacturing series of your products in batches, customized or not.
-In opposition to traditional manufacturing techniques, you can produce the exact amount of parts you need.
+In opposition to traditional manufacturing techniques, you can produce the exact amount of parts you need, but also simplify your assembly process.
 From one prototype to mass-production, additive manufacturing becomes the perfect tool to manufacture at your scale.

 There is a wide range of medical applications.
 What kinds of medical devices can be manufactured using additive manufacturing :